BRTNetwork/php-brt-lib/README.md

-# php-ripple-lib
+# php-brt-lib

-PHP API for interacting with the XRP Ledger
+PHP API for interacting with the BRT Ledger